Why do you need a Fire Risk assessment and what is it?

 • the numbers/kind of occupants using or living in the building change If changes occur to:

-These can significantly impact on your fire safety plans.
-Which is why, it is very important that a review of your fire risk assessment, is conducted.
+These can significantly impact on your fire safety plans, which is why, it is very important that a review of your fire risk assessment, is conducted.

 If you employ more than 5 people, then you are legally required for your fire risk assessment, to be documented.